Darshous/neural-network-challenge-1/README.md

 ---

 ## Results
-- **Accuracy**: The model achieved an accuracy of approximately `X%` on the test data (replace `X` with your result).
+- **Accuracy**: The model achieved an accuracy of approximately `57%` on the test data.
-- The classification report showed strong precision and recall for both repayment classes.
+- The classification report showed average precision and recall for both repayment classes.

 ---